Helladic chronology: Pottery

+Graves

 There are four types of graves that are found at sites from the Middle Helladic period; pit graves, tholos graves, cist graves, and shaft graves.
-A pit grave is self explanatory, as it is simply a pit in the ground, while tholos styled graves are characterized as being more of a chamber like tomb.
-Cist graves and shaft graves are interesting because they are two styles of burial that originate from the Middle Helladic period itself, and it is believed that migrants who moved to Greece during this period influenced the creation of these new burial styles.
+A pit grave is self explanatory, as it is simply a pit in the ground, while tholos-styled graves are characterized as being more of a chamber-like tomb.
+Cist graves and shaft graves are two styles of burial that originate from the Middle Helladic period itself, and it is believed that migrants who moved to Greece during this period influenced the creation of these new burial styles.
 Cist graves are deep and rectangular with a tumulus, or mound of earth, placed over top and came about during the beginning of the Middle Helladic period.
 Shaft graves are larger and deeper than cist graves (measuring on average 6 meters long, 4 meters wide, and 4 meters deep) and came about during the end of the Middle Helladic period.
-Additionally, infants are buried in special jars, pithoi, that generally measure around 30 in tall.
-Based on the archaeological evidence, at Middle Helladic burial ceremonies bodies are placed in graves on their sides with their knees bent (women are placed on their left sides, and men on their right), then those present at the ceremony drink from cups that they then leave at the tomb.
-Burial customs also included leaving valued items with the bodies like pottery, silver, or bronze.
+Additionally, infants were buried in special jars, pithoi, that generally measure around 30 in tall.
+Based on the archaeological evidence, at Middle Helladic burial ceremonies, bodies were placed in graves on their sides with their knees bent (women are placed on their left sides, and men on their right), then those present at the ceremony would drink from cups that they then left at the tomb.
+Burial customs also included leaving valued items with the bodies, such as pottery or items made of silver or bronze.

 At the Middle Helladic site Lerna, there are over 200 graves that have been excavated.
-While roughly a third of these graves are extramural burials (bodies are buried outside of the community), intramural burials (bodies are buried within the community) make up two thirds of the graves found including towns being built around a cist.
+While roughly a third of these graves are extramural burials (bodies buried outside of the community), the majority are intramural (buried within the community), including those of towns being built around a cist.

+Settlement pattern

 Communities during the Middle Helladic period, specifically Lerna, had irregular layouts with no specific pattern, and houses were tightly packed together.
 It is theorized that the arrangement of houses may have been based on living close to extended family or close to members of a similar group or faction.
 Houses were one story tall, built in a "U" shape, and made of clay.
 Generally houses would feature a porch, with up to three rooms, an inner chamber that would contain a hearth, and spaces for storage and cooking.
-A larger, free standing house has been identified as a possible home to a chief or leader of the community, and features a separate a storage facility as well as a courtyard with a hearth.
+A larger, free standing house has been identified as a possible home to a chief or leader of the community, and features a separate storage facility as well as a courtyard with a hearth.

+Economy

-People of the Middle Helladic period grew crops like wheat (which would be ground into flour for baking), barley, flax, peas, chickpeas, lentils, and beans in addition to watching over animals like sheep, goats, swine, oxen, horses, and dogs.
-Middle Helladic people would spin thread to be woven into fabrics on a loom, and the clothes they made were both fastened and often decorated with pins.
+Agricultural products included crops like wheat (which would be ground into flour for baking), barley, flax, peas, chickpeas, lentils, and beans.
+Animal husbandry included sheep, goats, swine, oxen, horses, and dogs.
+The textile industry was prominent, and the clothes made were fastened and often decorated with pins.
 The people would also adorn themselves in necklaces and bracelets made of stone and shells.